 Our computing curriculum fulfils the following aims from the National Curriculum that all pupils:

 How will your child be introduced to computing in the early years?

-Pupils develop their knowledge and skills of Computing and use of ICT through discrete adult directed activities using the variety of different equipment available and also through access during child initiated play.
-Through the curriculum area of 'Understanding the World: Technology' children are introduced to different types of technology and what they are useful for.
-Where relevant computing activities are linked as much as possible to the topics in class and the pupils also participate in our regular online safety lessons linked to the Education for A Connected World DfE guidance, 2018
+Pupils develop their knowledge and skills of Computing and use of ICT through discrete adult directed activities based on the Kapow curriculum using the variety of different equipment available and also through access during child initiated play.
+Where relevant computing activities are linked as much as possible to the topics in class and the pupils also participate in our regular online safety lessons linked to the Education for A Connected World DfE guidance using Project Evolve.

 Our online safety teaching forms a key part of our computing curriculum.
 At the Gateway, we recognise that online safety is an essential part of safeguarding and acknowledge that it is a fundamental part of our role to ensure all of our learners are protected from potential harm online.

-Online safety lessons are taught in every year group every half term.
-The theme is introduced at the beginning of the half term and then revisited at the end to consolidate key ideas (in line with the DASCo scheme of work.
-We also participate in the National Safer Internet Day and feedback to our e-safety governor with our key learning.
+Online safety lessons are taught in every year group every half term using the Kapow and Project Evolve curriculums.
+We also participate in the National Safer Internet Day and feedback to our Online Safety governor with our key learning.